shaiokhsahariar/shaiokhsahariar.github.io/README.md

 ## About Me

-I am a multidisciplinary learner passionate about merging technology, nature, and ancient heritage.
-With a background in Tourism and Hospitality Management at the University of Rajshahi, I combine academic insights with wildlife conservation, cybersecurity, and innovative tech-based storytelling to bring forward creative, sustainable, and impactful ideas.
+I’m Md.
+Shaiokh Sahariar Haque, currently pursuing a BBA in Tourism and Hospitality Management at the University of Rajshahi.
+Alongside my academic background, I’m a Certified Ethical Hacker (CEH) with a strong interest in cybersecurity, ethical hacking, and digital systems.
+I enjoy exploring the intersection of technology and user experience, especially how smart solutions can improve tourism and other real-world sectors.
+Beyond tech, I’m passionate about wildlife conservation, astronomy, and ancient heritage — interests that inspire creativity and depth in my work.
+I aim to merge my knowledge in business and technology to become an innovative, impact-driven entrepreneur.

 ---